Skip to main content

 Still the most-deployed AI coding tool inside enterprise dev orgs.
 Copilot Chat, Copilot Agent, and the Copilot Workspace integration with GitHub PRs make it the highest-leverage tool for teams already on GitHub.
 Vibecademy's GitHub Copilot training covers PR-driven workflows, Copilot Workspace, and how to keep Copilot output inside your team's review gates.

 A vibe coder learns one.
-An operator runs all four — and chooses the right one for the job.
+A working engineer runs all four — and chooses the right one for the job.
 Tool-agnostic credentialing is the difference.

 Where Most Vibe Coding Courses Fall Short